As a Registered Dietitian and mom of 3, here are some of my favorite starter foods and recipes for baby led weaning at 6 months.

-- Sturdy high chair – Since your baby needs to be sitting independently, you want something sturdy for them to be sitting in.
+- Sturdy high chair with foot rest – Since your baby needs to be sitting independently, you want something sturdy for them to be sitting in.
 It is not safe to feed them on your lap.
 You want to be looking at them always.
 I’ve used a Graco with both of mine.

 - Long sleeved waterproof bibs with a pocket (you’ll be surprised at how much food goes in that pocket!) or any bib with a pocket (I find silicone bibs easiest to clean)

 - Splat Mat – essentially to make clean up easier below the high chair (or a good dog 🙂 )

 - Mesh Feeders – These can be great for those who want a modified BLW or just some easier to swallow options before doing full on solids

 - Silicone plates and bowls – this works great for feeding oatmeal